⬅️ The 5 Ps of Workloads 🧭 My Fourth Year at VCE ➡️

 Update for 2017

-I was listning to the local NPR station today and learned Anil Dash was interviewed by Krista Tippett of “On Being”.
+I was listening to the local NPR station today and learned Anil Dash was interviewed by Krista Tippett of “On Being”.
 As soon as I heard the first few minutes of the interview I knew I needed to revisit this post from 2014.

 Three years have gone by since I wrote this and it would appear that many of the most visible personalities in the tech world are beginning to get asked deeper questions.
 I see this as progress.